-Sealants are protective coatings that are placed along high-risk teeth to protect against bacteria and food particle buildup.
-This provides an extra layer of protection against cavities and decay, keeping teeth as strong and as healthy as possible during childhood and teenage years.
+Sealants are protective coatings placed along high-risk teeth to protect against bacteria and food particle buildup.
+This provides an extra layer of protection against cavities and decay, keeping teeth as strong and healthy as possible during childhood and teenage years.
 In cases where decay is already present, sealants can stop the spread to preserve teeth, protecting against tooth loss in adulthood.

 Stay positive about dental visits

 Many children – and even adults – experience a twinge of anxiety or fear over going to the dentist.
 It’s a natural reaction, but it’s also one that can be managed by a consistently positive outlook.
-As you plan your next dental visit, reinforce to your child that seeing the dentist is not a punishment or something to be afraid of.
+As you plan your next dental visit, reinforce to your child that seeing the dentist is not a punishment or something to fear.
 Tell them that seeing the dentist is a good thing, and it helps ensure that they will have beautiful teeth as they grow older.

 Create a strong at-home dental hygiene routine